Menu

 Study method In-class Online

-At minimum, you need a Certificate III in Early Childhood Education and Care (CHC30113) to start work in the childcare industry.
+At a minimum, you need a Certificate III in Early Childhood Education and Care (CHC30113) to start work in the childcare industry.
 This formal qualification is an excellent introduction to the world of childcare and education support work.
-During this course, you cover important skills all childcare workers need.
-You also complete a work placement of minimum 120 hours.
+During this course, you cover important skills all childcare workers need and complete a work placement of 120 minimum hours to replicate your learnings in the real world.

 • Teacher’s aide